mattyowl/RSSMOSPipeline/README.md

     * `SPEC` 		- the object spectrum
     * `SKYSPEC` 	- the spectrum of the sky
     * `LAMBDA`	- the wavelength scale corresponding to both of the above (in Angstroms)

+## Longslit mode

+As of May 2016, the pipeline will run on longslit data.
+The code detects object traces in each science frame, and creates "pseudo-slitlets" around each detected object.
+The processing steps are otherwise identical to those for MOS data.
+This might need some tweaking to allow the user to set detection thresholds manually (in which case, command-line switches for this will be added).

 ## Things which can/should be improved/added
 * flat fielding (polynomial fit probably not optimal)